 The Android and iOS-friendly Vapor is a circular smartwatch with a full touchscreen display.
 It's packed with fitness focused features including built-in GPS and an optical heart rate monitor.
-The most interesting aspect here though is that Misfit is making its own operating system.
-While the hardware is pretty much good to go, it's the software that Misfit tells us still needs some work before it launches later in 2017.
+Initially, Misfit was intending to use it own operating system, which apparently needed some work before launch.
+Now it's decided to ditch that idea altogether and is embracing Android Wear 2.0 instead.

 Essential reading: The best smartwatches in the world

 Building on the design cues of the Phase and clearly taking some inspiration from Fossil's legion of watch brands, it's no surprise to find that the Vapor looks great up close.
 It's one of the best-looking smartwatches I've seen for some time and reminds me a lot of the Moto 360, with its sleek stainless steel frame and stylish interchangeable straps.
 Unlike Motorola's Android Wear smartwatch, there's no sign of that ugly black tyre at the bottom of the screen.